 Floor Console

-Certain models, have a 115 - Volt (150 Watt Max.) outlet, to power small electronic devices, located on the console.
-For more information on this outlet refer to the section "Power Outlets" in this book.
+A 115 - volt outlet to power small electronics is on the console and is standard on all models except the SE model.
+For more information on this outlet refer to the section "Electrical Power Outlets" in this book.